-The economic role of BR (104 dwellings) suggests that the development is expected to generate approximately \$9(2)(b)(ii) in direct expenditure over the coming decade.
-This would support total economic activity of \$37 million in GDP and employment of 495 employment years 49 between 2022 and 2027 in the Queenstown Lakes economy.
+The economic role of BR (104 dwellings) suggests that the development is expected to generate approximately § 9(2)(b)(ii) in direct expenditure over the coming decade.
+This would support total economic activity of \$37 million in GDP and employment of 495 employment years between 2022 and 2027 in the Queenstown Lakes economy.
 For the purposes of the FTCA application, we have estimated that the BR development will generate approximately 447 FTE over the 5 years in the Queenstown Lakes economy.
 Of these jobs around 250 FTE are direct employment related to the land development and construction.
-The applicant will undertake the land development, which is expected to directly generate 50 FTE (i.e. 20% of the direct FTE).
-The remaining 200 FTE will be employed by other businesses during the dwelling construction process, which is the development activity that is enabled by the applicant's subdivision.
+The applicant will undertake the land development, which is expected to directly generate 50 FTE (i.e. 20% of the direct FTE) and are expected to be employed for the first year of project.
+The remaining 200 FTE will be employed by other businesses during the dwelling construction process, which is the development activity that is enabled by the applicant's subdivision and are expected to be employed for the following four years of project.
+This means that in each year of the project there is expected to be 50 FTE directly related to the development.
 Notwithstanding the likely transfer effects, the Arrowtown community and economy will benefit from additional economic activity that BR will generate in the local area.

-Also, if every lot within in the BR development was developed to include both a primary and secondary dwelling, then there could theoretically be up to 208 dwellings developed, although that upper end is unlikely, given the presence of some smaller lots of less than 300m2.
+Also, if every lot within in the BR development was developed to include both a primary and secondary dwelling, then there could theoretically be up to 208 dwellings developed, although that upper end is unlikely, given the presence of some smaller lots of less than 300m.
 This would result in more dwelling construction and resident spending than is assessed above.
 In total, if 208 dwellings were developed then BR development would support total economic activity of \$54 million in GDP and employment of 730 employment years, or 660 in FTE terms, between 2022 and 2027 in the Queenstown Lakes economy.
 Of these jobs around 380 FTEs are direct employment related to the land development and construction.

-$^{^{49}}$ Total Employment Count, which is equal to Count of employment and working proprietors.
+&lt;sup>49 Total Employment Count, which is equal to Count of employment and working proprietors.
 JEM-436216-11-70-V2:JEM